pachterlab/sleuth/starting.md

 ---
 {% include JB/setup %}

-The short tutorial below explains how to run __sleuth__ using a small example distributed with the program.
+The short tutorial below explains how to quickly install and work with __sleuth__ using, as an example, the data from the Cuffdiff2 paper.